College Prep Systems

 Session 1: July 6

-In this first session, your kid will figure out exactly what they’re good at and what they need to work on.
+In this first session, your student will learn exactly what they’re already strongest in and what they need to work on.
+This way we tailor the following systems they develop to their specific needs.

 Session 11: July 13